ansys/pyfluent/doc/source/user_guide/interface/index.rst

   >>> meshing = pyfluent.launch_fluent(mode=pyfluent.FluentMode.MESHING)

-A uniform interface interface across solver settings objects.
+A uniform interface exists across solver settings objects.
 For instance, ``get_state()``, ``set_state()`` and ``is-active()`` are ubiquitous methods, and ``allowed_values()``, ``min()`` and ``max()`` are found on relevant items.
 Here are some examples using the ``viscous`` and ``discrete_phase`` models.